oleks/git-cli-qsg/README.md

 handful of words—a commit message.
 Sporadic, large, and unjustified changes, do not look good in Git, and are frowned upon.

 Participants should synchronize frequently.
-A synchronization, or a "merge", is an interleaved application of multiple sequences of changes.
+A synchronization, or "merge", is an interleaved application of multiple sequences of changes.
 Choosing this interleaving is itself a considerable change, which again, should be small, incremental, and justifiable by a